pb66/OEM-documentation/BuildingBlocks/TimeSeries/writeloadinvestigation.md

     TEST 5 30 minutes COMMIT TIME, 25x 60s FEEDS, 20x 10s FEEDS
     Bytes written every 30 minutes: 17396,17460,17084,17276,17564,17240 bytes Write load 30 min average: 0.14,0.13,0.12,0.14,0.16 kb_wrtn/s

+Update 7th July 14: Testing on Ext2 which is a non-journaling file system show the same results as obtained on Ext4, suggesting that the main difference may be the block size rather than the additional write load caused by journaling.

 ### Conclusion